The Sentinel (TV series): International broadcast

 Outside the United States, the series has been broadcast by the following stations under the following names:

 Home media

-On April 18, 2006, CBS DVD (distributed by Paramount) released "The Complete First Season" of The Sentinel on DVD in Region 1.
+In April 2006, CBS DVD (distributed by Paramount) released "The Complete First Season" of The Sentinel on DVD in Region 1.
 As of 2015, this release has been discontinued and is out of print.

-On May 5, 2015, it was announced that Visual Entertainment had acquired the rights to the series in Region 1 and plan to release The Sentinel on DVD before the end of calendar year 2015.

-On September 1, 2015, it was announced that Visual Entertainment will release The Sentinel – The Complete Series on DVD on September 22, 2015.
+Visual Entertainment released The Sentinel – The Complete Series in Region 1 on DVD in September 2015.